Peer to peer (P2P) lending platforms help connect everyday borrowers with investors without getting the banks involved.

 It's important to remember that although peer to peer operators are required to follow certain rules to better protect customers, there's never a guarantee that your money is safe.

-At a minimal level, peer to peer operators in Australia are required by ASIC to conduct background checks on all borrowers before offering them a loan.
+At a minimal level, peer-to-peer operators in Australia are required by ASIC to conduct background checks on all borrowers before offering them a loan.
 This may include checking bank statements and government verification services.

-However, some operators, such as Plenti, have additional securities in places, such as a protection fund which is used to compensate investors.
 In the case of Plenti, part of the interest charged to borrowers is transferred to its Provision Fund, while riskier borrowers will pay a higher fee which also goes into the fund.
 If borrowers default, investors will be compensated for all or some of their losses.
 Of course, an investor could still lose money in the case of heavy losses, but the impact will be minimised.

 - Security: Look at the loan's security status and determine if it is unsecured or secured.